What is a Kinship Carer?

 The majority of kinship carers are relatives of the child or who have parental responsibility for the child through a Court Order.
-Many of these arrangements have been undertaken without involvement of the local authority.
+Many of these arrangements have been undertaken without the involvement of the local authority.
 Families might need advice and assistance during the early stages of considering whether to care for a relative or a friend’s child.

 They can often be in poor health due to the stress, anxiety and issues that have led to them becoming a kinship carer.
 Many kinship carers are aged over 50 and may already be in a caring role, such as looking after an elderly relative.
-They then take on the responsibility of looking after kinship kids and juggle a duel caring role.
+They then take on the responsibility of looking after kinship kids and juggle a dual caring role.
 Benefits for kinship carers are totally different from Foster Carers.
 Kinship carers are able to claim for Child Benefit and Child Tax Credits but may not receive any other financial support.
 Not all kinship carers are able to access additional welfare benefits.
 For most kinship carers this can lead to extreme financial hardship and poverty.
 They may face housing issues such as too small a dwelling due to kinship kids living with them.

 They often have very limited access to information, advice or advocacy.
 Above all, they need to know where and who to go to for help including finding out what they may be entitled to claim (for themselves and their kinship kids).
 Children and young people change over the years.
-The Early Help and Partnership Team can provide the right support at the right time to help kinship kids and kinship carers get the most out of family life.
+MACH can provide the right support at the right time to help kinship kids and kinship carers get the most out of family life.

-- Adult Social Care Single Point of Access (SPA) 01642 726004
+- Adult Social Care Single Point of Access (SPA) Middlesbrough 01642 726004

-- Carers Together (Adult Carers) 01642 488977
+- Carers Together (adult carers) 01642 488977

 - Department of Works & Pensions (DWP) 0843 5158313

-- Emergency Duty Team (EDT) 08702 402994
+- Emergency Duty Team (EDT) Middlesbrough 08702 402994

-- Family Information Directory Service 01642 354200 www.fis.middlesbrough.gov.uk
+- Family Information Directory Service- Middlesbrough 01642 354200

-- Grandparents Plus 0330 0167 235, Advice Service number 0300 123 7015
+- Kinship 0330 0167 235, Advice Service number 0300 123 7015

-- Multi-Agency Screening Team (MAST) 01642 726004
+- Middlesbrough Multi-Agency Children's Hub (MACH) 01642 726004

-- SEND & Vulnerable Learners 01642 201831
+- SEND & Vulnerable Learners- Middlesbrough 01642 201831

 - South Tees Youth Offending Team 01642 201888

-- Staying Put Agency 0800 5875184
+- Staying Put Agency- Middlesbrough 0800 5875184

-- The Junction (Young Carers) 01642 756000
+- The Junction 01642 756000